sutterj/katesutter-site/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Kate Sutter
-tagline: Graphic Designer
+tagline: Clay Chemistry Enthusiast
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/img_0172.jpeg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Kate Sutter is a ceramic artist working in Lubbock, Texas.
+Originally from Pennsylvania, she received a Bachelor in Science Biochemistry degree from Allegheny College in 2020.
+She is currently pursuing a Master of Fine Arts at Texas Tech University.